Wednesday 12:00 Noon

 The Kiwanis Club of Durant was chartered with 47 members.
 John Allen Phillips II was the charter president and served as president through December, 1950.
 Clark Jones was elected Vice President and the club began meeting at 12:05 p.m. on Thursdays at Sherrers Restaurant.

 The club continued to meet at Sherrer’s Restaurant through 1952 when we moved to Mildred’s Banquet Room located on the northeast corner of Fifth and Main upstairs over the Pay And Take Grocery.
 At this time we changed our meeting time to Wednesday's at noon.
 In 1966 the meeting place was moved to the Sands Motel(later the Holiday Inn) where we met until 1992.
-Since 1992 we have met in our present location in the Side-Walk Cafe on the campus of Southeastern Oklahoma State University.
+In 1992 we met in the Side-Walk Cafe on the campus of Southeastern Oklahoma State University.
+We currently meet on 2nd street in the banquet room attached to Road House.

 The Durant Kiwanis Club was originally assigned to Division 21, which included clubs in Ada, McAlester, Stillwell, Shawnee and Tahlequah.
 Because of the difficulty in inter-clubbing with these clubs, the Durant club petitioned the District to be assigned to Division 8 which has been our home division since 1954.
 The “old Division 8” originally covered the area including Paris, Sulphur Springs, Denton, McKinney and Commerce, Texas plus those clubs presently in Division 8.
 Durant remains the only Oklahoma club in the division.

-The civic activities of the Club have included: sponsorship of little league basketball and baseball, National Kids Day, Operation Drug Alert for all Bryan County, Salk Polio Vaccine Clinics throughout Bryan County, Campfire girls equipment and scholarships, pig program for rural Bryan County students for County Fairs, Durant Church Directory, Annual Easter Egg Hunt, delegates to Boys State, RSVP Banquet, Special Olympics, Elementary School Track Meet, Durant Citizen of the Year, Men’s Civic Club Prayer Breakfast, eyeglasses for children, Every Kid a Swimmer Program, Know to say “No” Program and Terrific Kids.
+The civic activities of the Club have included: sponsorship of little league basketball and baseball, National Kids Day, Operation Drug Alert for all Bryan County, Salk Polio Vaccine Clinics throughout Bryan County, Campfire girls equipment and scholarships, pig program for rural Bryan County students for County Fairs, Durant Church Directory, Annual Easter Egg Hunt, delegates to Boys State, RSVP Banquet, Special Olympics, Elementary School Track Meet, Durant Citizen of the Year, Community Prayer Breakfast, eyeglasses for children, Every Kid a Swimmer Program, Know to say “No” Program, Meals on Wheels, Families Feeding Families, Durant Main St. Trick or Treat and Terrific Kids.
 While continuing many of these projects, in recent years new projects have included, Shots for Tots, Bicycle Safety Programs, Parking Cars at Ft.
-Washita during their “Rendezvous “, adoption of the Schuler Kiwanis Park on North Fourth, renovation of the Eastside Little League Baseball Field and fund raising projects for the Kiwanis World Wide Service Project…the program to eliminate iodine deficiency world wide.
-Most recently, the club has donated $25,000 for the construction of playground equipment at Durant's new Multi-sports Complex..
+Washita during their “Rendezvous “, adoption of the Schuler Kiwanis Park on North Fourth, renovation of the Eastside Little League Baseball Field and fund raising projects for the Kiwanis World Wide Service Project…the program to eliminate neonatal maternal tetnus world wide.
+The club has donated $25,000 for the construction of playground equipment at Durant's new Multi-sports Complex..

 The Club has been involved in the sponsorship of seven new Kiwanis clubs and also organized and sponsored The Durant High School Key Club(1967); the Southeastern Oklahoma University Circle K(1970); the Durant Middle School Builders Club(1992).